 The Render Accelerator Extension is downloaded from the Marketplace, where it can be found among the Utility Extensions.
-After installing it and updating CET Designer, you will have access to a new component tab in the interface:
+After installing it and updating CET, you will have access to a new component tab in the interface:

 After installing the Extension, the render accelerator is on by default, meaning that it automatically starts searching for servers.